MorrisMA/M65C02A/README.md

     machines (VMs) for threaded interpreter’s such FORTH.
 The M65C02A core’s IP and W are 16 bit registers which support the implementation of DTC/ITC FORTH VMs using several dedicated M65C02A instructions.
-The core's microprogram implements the DTC FORTH inner interpreter using a with an instruction, and it also implements the ENTER/DOCOLON operation with an instruction.
+The core's microprogram implements the DTC FORTH inner interpreter with single byte instruction, and it also implements the ENTER/DOCOLON operation with another single byte instruction.
 The ITC FORTH version of these operations are supported using the ind prefix instruction.
 Instructions for pushing, popping, and incrementing IP and W are also included.
-Further, a new addressing mode, IP-relative with auto-increment, is applied to the LDA, ADC, and STA instructions.
-The LDA ip,I++ and STA ip,I++ instructions allow faster access to literals, constants, and variables.
-The ADC ip,I++ instruction allows the synthesis of IP-relative branches and jumps.
-    Finally, the IP can be transferred to/from, or exchanged with, the A.

     (12)    M65C02A core provides a multi-purpose move byte instruction.
 The instruction has two operating modes: single cycle, and multi-cycle.
 In the single cycle mode, the instruction terminates after each move is completed.